-Supporting Students and Schools
+Serving Students and Schools

 The Minnesota Precision Manufacturing Association's Education Foundation was formed to address the shortage of people entering the manufacturing field by supporting students, school technical programs, and educational institutions.

-Apply for Education Foundation Scholarships
+Application Process Open for 2020 Education Foundation Scholarships

 students with an interest in manufacturing get the training they need to

 » Learn more about the MPMA scholarship application process

 » Fill out the MPMA Scholarship Application Online

 » Download a PDF of the MPMA Scholarship Application

 Last year, $15,000 worth of scholarships were awarded to 21